iddahadev/bookbot/README.md

 # Bookbot

 This is my first Python project.
-It is part of the curiculum on [boot.dev](https://www.boot.dev) to become a Backend Developer!
+It is part of the curriculum on [boot.dev](https://www.boot.dev) to become a Backend Developer!

 ## Run Locally